Your browser is unsupported

 How to Apply Heading link

-• Cover letter should include your interest in our program, its relationship to your professional goals, your theoretical approach, your experience providing supervision, interests you may pursue for specialty project, and expected dates of completion of your internship, dissertation, and doctoral degree
+• In your cover letter, detail your interest in our program, its relationship to your professional goals, your theoretical approach, your experience providing supervision, and areas of specialty interest you’d like to pursue during your time at UIC.
+Please also include expected dates of completion of your internship, dissertation, and doctoral degree when applying.

 Apply Now